 When there is water buildup in your air handler drip pan, the first place to look is to a clogged condensate line.
 However, the simplest answer may not always be the only answer.
-There are several components to the air conditioning system that may be contributing to the fact that your condensate line is clogged.
+There are several components to the air conditioning system that may be contributing to your condensate line clog.
 It also helps to have a basic understanding of the air conditioning system and how it works.

 Cooling Your Air

-The Freon gas inside your air conditioning system is designed to remove heat from your house and transfer it outside.
+The refrigerant inside your air conditioning system is designed to remove heat from your house and transfer it outside.
 This movement of heat allows your house to cool.
-The air handler is inside the house along with the blower fan that circulates the air.
-Usually the air handler (called an evaporator) and the blower are in a unit together and will have the filter close by.
-The Freon takes the heat that it collects at the evaporator and is pumped outside to the condensing unit where the fan blows off the heat and cooler gas is pumped back into the house.
+The air handler is inside the house and contains the evaporator and a blower fan that circulates the air.
+Usually there is a filter close by.
+The refrigerant takes the heat that it collects at the evaporator and pumps it outside to the condensing unit, where the refrigerant releases its heat before it is pumped back into the house.

-Moisture is left on the evaporator when the warm air inside meets with the cool evaporator.
-When enough moisture is present it drips into a pan.
-The evaporator works along the same principle of water accumulating (condensation) on the outside of a cold glass.
-Like a coaster would collect the water from your drink, the drip pan collects the water from the evaporator and it flows out the condensate line that usually leads outside the house.
+Moisture is left on the evaporator when the warm air inside contacts the cool evaporator.
+When enough moisture is present, it drips into a pan.
+The evaporator works along the same principle of water accumulating (condensing) on the outside of a cold glass.
+As a coaster would collect the water from your glass, the drip pan collects the water from the evaporator, and it flows out the condensate line that usually leads outside the house.

-There are several reasons why the condensate line will clog and then the drip pan will fill with water.
-One is that the evaporator is filled with debris like hair, dirt or dust.
-The evaporator will then not operate properly and the humidity level will be higher in your home and in the air handler.
-Algae will grow in the drip pan and the condensate line causing it to clog.
-Another reason for a clogged condensate line is that the dirt, dust, and hair can clog it directly.
-In the wintertime when air conditioning units are not used, the slime or algae can grow then or pests can clog the condensate line from the outside.
+There are several reasons why the condensate line clogs and then the drip pan will fill with water.
+One is that the evaporator is loaded with debris like hair, dirt, or dust.
+The evaporator will then not operate properly, and the humidity level will be higher in your home and in the air handler.
+Algae may grow in the drip pan and the condensate line, causing it to clog.
+Another reason for a clogged condensate line is that dirt, dust, and hair can clog it directly.
+In the wintertime when air conditioning units aren't typically used, the slime or algae can grow then, or pests can clog the condensate line from the outside.

 Unclogging the Line

-If the condensate line is clogged there are several things that can be done to free up the clog.
-The best way is to try to remove the clog using a wet/dry shop type vacuum.
-This will usually pull the clog through from the end outside.
-If your condensate line is removable you may have to take it outside and force water through it with a water hose.
+If you've got a clogged condensate line, there are several things that can be done to unclog the line.
+The best way is to try to remove the clog using a wet/dry shop-type vacuum.
+This will usually pull the clog through from the outside end.
+If your condensate line is removable, you may have to take it outside and force water through it with a water hose.
 It is not recommended that you pour drain cleaners down the line.
-If you cannot remove the clog call a HVAC professional.
+If you cannot remove the clog, call an HVAC professional.